mozilla-services/socorro/docs/development/databasetabledesc.rst

 *correlation_modules*

 Will contain crash-counts for modules per correlation.
-Will be populated daily by pull from Hbase.
+Will be populated daily by pull from S3.

 *crashes_by_user, crashes_by_user_view*